Canada May 2023

 Consumer Prices Rise 4.3%

 Consumer prices were up 4.3% year over year in March after being up 5.2% year over year in February.
 It was the smallest increase since August 2021.
 On a monthly basis, the CPI was up 0.5% in March after rising 0.4% in February.
 On a seasonally adjusted monthly basis, the CPI rose 0.1%.
 Statistics Canada noted that inflation has slowed in recent months, rising 1.7% compared to six months ago, but prices remain elevated.
 Compared with 18 months ago, inflation has increased 8.7%.
 Shelter costs are rising more slowly now that home prices are falling, but mortgage costs are still increasing.

 The BoC held interest rates at 4.5% in early April after doing the same in early March.
 The BoC raised rates a quarter-point in January and increased rates a total of eight times between March 2022 and February of this year.
 Rates are currently at the highest level in fifteen years.
 The BoC noted that economic reports point to inflation decelerating and moving closer towards the goal of 2.0%.
 They now expect inflation to drop to around 3% over the summer.

 Housing and Construction News

-Retail sales increased 0.5% to $62.1 billion in December.
-Sales increased in 7 of 11 subsectors, representing 75.1% of retail trade.
-Higher sales at motor vehicle and parts dealers (+3.8%) and general merchandise stores (+1.7%) led the increase.
-Core retail sales, which exclude gasoline stations and motor vehicle and parts dealers, increased 0.4%.
-In volume terms, retail sales increased 1.3% in December.
-Sales increased in four provinces but fell in British Columbia.
+Retail sales decreased 0.2% to $66.3 billion in February after rising to $66.4 billion in January.
+Sales fell in 4 of 9 subsectors, representing 48.0% of retail trade.
+The decline was led by lower sales at gasoline stations and general merchandise retailers.
+Core retail sales, which exclude gasoline stations and fuel vendors and motor vehicle and parts dealers, increased 0.1%.
+In volume terms, retail sales decreased 0.7% in February.
+Retail sales fell in six provinces.

 © Robert Bosch Tool Corporation.
 All rights reserved, no copying or reproducing is permitted without prior written approval.